andymeneely/project-timber-wolf/rules/RULES.md

   * ④	**Default Actions**.
 Actions that are available regardless of your die roll.
   * ⑤	**Special Ability**.
 Abilities that your character can uniquely do.

+Some Characters have two Default Actions, others have three.
+Actions are described more in the *Actions and Sub-Actions* section.

 For the Special Ability, some abilities will have a "Use this action..." sentence.
 You must use your Action to make use of this ability.
 If the text does not state "Use this action...", you may do the ability *in addition to* your Action.

-Some Special Abilities will *limit* a character's abilities (e.g. *THERE ARE BETTER WAYS*).
+A Special Abilities may also *limit* a character's abilities (e.g. *THERE ARE BETTER WAYS*).

-Some abilities have a "Once per heist..." ability.
+Some abilities have a "Once per heist..." sentence.
 Place the once-per-heist token on this character at the beginning of the heist and discard when used.

 Between Heists, your scenario may give you an opportunity to level up some of your characters.
-Each character is given two choices to level into, as indicated on the back of their card.
-Discard your Amateur card and choose one Pro card as your new character.
+Each Amateur character is given two choices to level into, as indicated on the back of the card.
+Place your Amateur card in the box and choose one Pro card as your new character.

 ## Skills